DEBUT first debuted back in 2015.

 Which sounds almost as nice as the music.

-NOTE: DEBUT stages a concert at the Brunel Museum every month.
-You can find out more, and get a ticket (£28) at their website right here.
+NOTE: DEBUT concerts take place in both locations every month.
+You can find out more, and get a ticket (£28-35) at their website right here.

 Looking for a bar with a view?
 Check out your ultimate London rooftop bar guide